-- 14. Slide the along the slot alignment guide, if one is present, and then press the board firmly into the expansion slot so that the contacts on the board edge are seated properly in the slot. - 15.
-Secure the in place with the retaining screw.
+- 14. Slide the controller along the slot alignment guide, if one is present, and then press the board firmly into the expansion slot so that the contacts on the board edge are seated properly in the slot. - 15.
+Secure the controller in place with the retaining screw.
 If the slot alignment guide has a latch (near the rear of the board), close the latch. - 16.
-Connect the controller backup power battery cable.
-To determine the location of the connector, see the server user guide. - 17.
-Connect storage devices to the controller.
+Connect the controller backup power cable. - IMPORTANT: To enable SmartCache or CacheCade in a P-class type-p Smart Array controller, you must: (!) - Connect the controller backup power cable to the controller backup power connector on the system or riser board. - Connect the energy pack cable to the energy pack connector on the system board.

+17. Connect storage devices to the controller.